 I live in Western Massachusetts with my compañera, Prof. Kiran Asher, with whom I rescue turtles.

 (*) A personal statement about Charlottesville.
 Racism endures in my beloved city and I condemn it absolutely.
 I have fought it all my life, as have my family and friends.
-The white supremacist thugs who marched there in August 2017 came overwhelmingly from elsewhere, but they had some local help (and five or six times as much FURIOUS local resistance).
+The white supremacist thugs who marched there (August 11-12, 2017) came overwhelmingly from elsewhere, but they had some local help--and five or six times as much FURIOUS local resistance.
 Like Virginia itself, Charlottesville is a place of contradictions.
 Its history is indefensible; so are aspects of its current politics.
 And yet the ideals that propelled me into social justice work and a life that put art and conscience over wealth and comfort were incubated there, and taught to me by Virginians.
-In a word--it's complicated.
+In a word, it's complicated.
 Thanks for reading this.